The Dynamics of Infidelity:

 Drawing on research in social, personality, and evolutionary psychology that examines the crucial roles of attachment theory and "dark" personality traits such as narcissism and low empathy, Josephs offers a complex but intuitive model that explains how and when intimate relationships work, and don't work.

 His integrative and compassionate approach to treatment is grounded in psychodynamic principles, yet uses interventions from a variety of approaches, including mentalization-based therapies, emotion-focused therapy, marital communication skills training, and mindfulness/acceptance techniques.

-This book is a thought-provoking read for individual, family, and couples therapists seeking insights on how to address infidelity in their practice.
+This is a thought-provoking book for individual, family, and couples therapists seeking insights on how to address infidelity.

 - To Cheat or Not to Cheat?
 The Evolution of Fidelity and Infidelity

 - Too Close for Comfort: Attachment Style and Infidelity

 - The Wandering Eyes of Men and Women: Sex Differences in Motivations for Infidelity